wpinvestigative/arcos/README.md

 * The best way to understand the definitions of the columns and variables in this data set is to refer to the DEA’s [ARCOS handbook](https://www.deadiversion.usdoj.gov/arcos/handbook/full.pdf), which provides detailed descriptions of the records.

-* We’ve been asked why we don’t have more recent data.
-The answer: The DEA only produced data from 2006 through 2014 in the case.
-We know that 2013 and 2014 data exists, but we have not been able to get access because of the ongoing court case in Ohio.
-The Post is still fighting for its release.

 ### Alternate ways to download summarized data

 * Go to the DEA pain pills [database page](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/#download-resources).